yelabucsf/ImmunoX_hack/README.md

 ### Windows setup
 1. Launch Anaconda Prompt.
-2. `create -n immunox_hack19 pip`
+2. `create -n immunox_hack pip`
-3. `activate immunox_hack19` - this will activate your environment where you will install packages and perform analysis.
+3. `activate immunox_hack` - this will activate your environment where you will install packages and perform analysis.
 4. `conda install pandas numpy scipy`
 5. Next set of commands will install `scanpy` and dependencies
 ```shell script